jcaw/porthole/README.md

 - <b>Can I run multiple servers?</b> Yes.
 Porthole is designed to allow packages to build their own RPC system, without worrying about other packages.
-- <b>Is there support planned for other protocols than JSON-RPC?</b> It should
-  be easy to add, but it is no longer a planned feature.
 - <b>Do you accept pull requests?</b> Yes!
 If you like, you can open an issue first to discuss ideas.